Flank/flank-dashboard/metrics/cli/docs/features/update/06_update_feature.md

 Also let's highlight how we're going to resolve the edge cases of the `Update feature`.

-The first one claims that we should stop the redeploy process if something went wrong during it.
-In other words, if at least one part of the redeploy process throws an exception, the whole process should fail and notify the user about the reason.

-The next edge case about stopping the redeploy process when the configuration file argument is not specified.
+The first edge case about stopping the redeploy process when the configuration file argument is not specified.

 Consider the following code snippet that shows how to resolve the edge case described above: